How does income affect credit scores and credit limits?

 - Investment income

-Additionally, if you have access to another person's income, such as a spouse or partner, you may be able to count that person's salary as income on a credit card application.
+Additionally, if you have access to another person's income, such as a spouse or partner, that person's salary may be considered on a credit card application.
 A good example of this is if you share a joint bank account with someone.
-If their paycheck is regularly deposited into your shared bank account, you can consider those earnings as part of your income.
+If their paycheck is regularly deposited into your shared bank account, those earnings can be considered as part of your income.

 Calculating your income